Estimated reading time: 10 minutes

 Instead, what happens when we get a windfall is we go out and buy a boat (or something extravagant).
 I speak from experience because I’ve bought the boat!

-I often use my story when I’m speaking to new investors.
+I often use my story when I’m speaking to investors.
 Years ago, instead of investing my money as I should, it was easier—and clearly more fun—to buy something bright, new, and shiny.
 In fact, I avoided the whole “investing thing” altogether.

 As I got older, thankfully, I grew up a bit and I realized my mindset needed to change.
 It was time to move out of my immediate gratification stage of life and shift into a stage where I focused on my future (and ability to retire someday).
 During the process of shifting my mindset, I did a lot of self-reflecting and worked to find out my “why.”
 Why wasn’t I investing my money?
 Why didn’t I see it as a priority in my life?

 In the end, I realized I was afraid.
 At the time, I simply didn’t understand investing or investments.
 My fear of the unknown was keeping me from investing.
 I was scared of taking a risk and ending up with nothing to show (spending on extravagant “wants” seemed more tangible).
-I didn’t understand my investment risk tolerance.
+I simply didn’t understand my investment risk tolerance.

 Now, of course, many years later, I understand investing very well.
 But when I work with clients, I often share this personal story, because I think many people can relate.
 We often hold back from sound financial decisions because we don’t understand what’s on the line.
 We’re afraid of the unknown.